Back To Blogs

 Buying Real Estate in Mexico as a Foreigner: A Complete Guide

-Can Foreigners Own Property in Mexico?
+Can Foreigners Purchase Property in Mexico?

-50 kilometers (31 miles) from the coastline, and
+50 kilometers (31 miles) from the coast, and

 100 kilometers (62 miles) from international borders.